How B2B Companies Can Use Account-Based Marketing

 Unlike B2C companies, which can have millions of individual customers, B2B companies typically deal with a much smaller customer base.
 Each client could be worth thousands or even millions of dollars over a lifetime, though, so it’s important to craft the right offers before, during and after the first sales transaction.

-By using account-based marketing, B2B companies can close more deals and get more value out of the sales cycle.
-On this page, you’ll find just a few of the many benefits of this strategy.
+By using account-based marketing (ABM), B2B companies can close more deals and get more value out of the sales cycle.
+On this page, you’ll find just a few of the many benefits of account-based marketing.

 As a B2B company, your potential market can be made up of a variety of industries and company sizes.
 It can be tough to determine the most viable prospects, even with the best segmentation strategies.